mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 ## The journey & experience

-After getting used to rules and requirements everywhere at first it was kind of strange to have all the freedom of the world - I can do anything I want until the results are interesting and motivating for others.
+After getting used to rules and requirements, at first it felt kind of strange to have all the freedom of the world - I can do anything I want until the results are interesting and motivating for others.